Loading...

 The blissful blessings of the heart

 Mantra Sri ananda jay ananda jay jay shanti aum Free translation “Oh precious essential joy, receiving you fills me with inner peace.”
-Over de Sri Ananda Rasa mantra
+About the Sri Ananda Rasa mantra

 This mantra expresses the joy of spiritual bliss (soul happiness) from the depth of your source, via the flowing life force of your being, into the oneness of surrender.
 The Sanskrit word sri is a respectful greeting, indicating that the name or concept that follows it shines, carries dignity, and encompasses an honorable quality.
 The Sanskrit word Ananda means the essence of happiness, the happiness of being, or the happiness of the essential.
 The word jaya means, among other things, salvation, victory, or blessing.
 It affirms your respect for what comes after and indicates even more clearly that this is truly an ode.
 The word shanti means inner peace or a harmonized state of being and indicates a profound experience of abundance, non-violence, and love.
 The word aum indicates that what has been or will be said is meant to be comprehensive and spiritual in nature.
 It refers to the underlying wholeness in which this mantra is embedded.
 As you listen, read the experiential story below, which Anandajay wrote as accompaniment to the Sri Ananda mantra to allow its value and depth to resonate more deeply.
-De kracht en invloed van deze mantra
+The value and potency of this mantra